 One can buy the Shalby stock with a long term perspective in mind.
 Also, in case there is a sudden crash in the markets, healthcare stocks tend to protect capital as they are largely considered as defensive plays.

 The shares off Shalby Ltd have barely moved higher along with the market.
-In fact, while the markets have gained significantly in the last few months, the shares of Shalby have languished near the Rs 130 mark.
+In fact, while the markets have gained significantly in the last few months, the shares of Shalby have languished.
+It is currently trading at Rs 98.
 It maybe just time to look at this stock.